drfranknlee/dataroaster/README.md

 #### Create Analytics
 Redash and jupyterhub will be created.
+* The namespace of redash is `dataroaster-redash`.
+* The namespace of jupyterhub is `dataroaster-jupyterhub`.

 Before creating service, ingress host whose ip address is the external ip of ingress nginx service must be registered to your public dns server.
 To get external ip of ingress nginx service:
 ```